Whether you’re a well-known company that’s been around for years or a “new guy/gal on the block,” establishing credibility for your company is vital.

 d) A person’s title, again with a city, state and/or company name.

 3. Use specific testimonials.
-“In testimonials & specifics out pull puffery,” wrote author, Herschell Gordon Lewis.
-For instance, a quote that says, “Debra is great!” doesn’t tell my readers much about why they should use my services.
+“In testimonials, specifics out pull puffery,” wrote author, Herschell Gordon Lewis.
+For instance, a quote that says, “Debra is great!” doesn’t tell my readers much about why they would want to use my services.

 For example, Martina Navratilova is a good choice for endorsing tennis rackets or apparel not for motor oil.
 Let Mario Andretti do that.